 Since suppertime was not for about 3 hours, I dusted the noodles with little flour to keep them from sticking together & piled them in a ‘nest’ to dry for a bit.

 Green Spinach Noodles

 So I took several dehydrated spinach leaves from the pantry & crushed them using a *coffee grinder that I have reserved for just this purpose.
 When the spinach leaves were powdered I had about a tablespoon of powder.

 Then I kneaded it into the dough.
 (I dusted with a little more flour on when it seemed to be a little sticky due to the extra moisture) Finally I rolled the dough into a pasta sheet & cut it into noodles the same as before.

 Orange Carrot Noodles

-For the final hunk of dough I brought out dehydrated sliced carrots from my pantry.
+For the final third of dough I brought out dehydrated sliced carrots from my pantry.
 Again into my coffee grinder until it was powdered.

 Then I kneaded it into the dough.
 Again, I did have to dust the dough ball a few times with flour to adjust for the additional moisture.
 But soon it was smooth & not sticky, ready to be made into noodles.

 Delicious Home-Cooked Meal Comes Together

-I brought out leftover broth from the Pork Roast we had the other night, and some leftover charcoal-grilled steaks leftover from last night’s supper.
+I brought out leftover broth from the Pork Roast we had the other night, and for the actual meat I used some charcoal-grilled steaks leftover from last night’s supper.

 I drained the excess broth and added the meat, chopped into about 1/2″ cubes and stirred until it was heated through.
 So it was perfect with nothing added but salt & pepper.